TakeLab/podium/README.md

 ```
 In other cases it should be enough to run ```pip install .``` for podium to be added to python environment.

-The project is packaged according to official Python packaging [guidelines](https://packaging.python.org/tutorials/packaging-projects/).

-We recommend use of [pytest](https://docs.pytest.org/en/latest/) and [pytest-mock](https://pypi.org/project/pytest-mock/) library for testing when developing new parts of the library.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/mttk/podium/tags).
+For the versions available, see the [tags on this repository](../../tags).

 ## Authors

 * Podium is currently maintained by [Ivan Smoković](https://github.com/ivansmokovic), [Silvije Skudar](https://github.com/sskudar), [Mario Šaško](https://github.com/mariosasko), [Filip Boltužić](https://github.com/FilipBolt) and [Martin Tutek](https://github.com/mttk).
 A non-exhaustive but growing list of collaborators needs to mention: [Domagoj Pluščec](https://github.com/domi385), [Marin Kačan](https://github.com/mkacan), [Dunja Vesinger](https://github.com/dunja-v), [Mate Mijolović](https://github.com/matemijolovic).
 * Project made as part of [TakeLab](http://takelab.fer.hr) at Faculty of Electrical Engineering and Computing, University of Zagreb

-See also the list of [contributors](https://github.com/mttk/podium/graphs/contributors) who participated in this project.
+See also the list of [contributors](../../graphs/contributors) who participated in this project.

 ## License